Perth Wildcats: 2019–20: Tenth Championship

 The team started the season with a 5–1 record, before slipping to 8–5 by the end of round 10 following back-to-back losses.
-Their losses over their first 13 games included a 23-point margin against the Cairns Taipans and a 19-point margin against the Sydney Kings.
-This culminated in a 99–88 loss to the Adelaide 36ers at home in round 10, with the game being over when the visitors led by 27 points during the third quarter.
-This loss followed a dramatic drop off in the final quarter against Cairns in round nine when Perth gave up a 12-point lead to lose by seven points.
 The team responded with four straight wins and closed out December with a 13–6 record.
 However, they lost Martin for the entire month of January after he suffered a left heel injury in the final game of 2019.
-After losing back-to-back games to start January 2020, Gleeson and the Wildcats decided to release Dario Hunt and replace him with seven-year NBA veteran Miles Plumlee.
+After losing back-to-back games to start the new year, Hunt was released and replaced with seven-year NBA veteran Miles Plumlee.
 With seven games remaining in the season, Plumlee had to play all seven games to qualify for the finals.
 Due to the demanding schedule, the Wildcats had played 12 of their first 21 games away from Perth.
 Plumlee's debut game also came on the road, before the team closed out the season with five of their final six games being at home.
 Following the addition of Plumlee, the Wildcats won six of seven games to secure a 34th consecutive finals appearance with a second-place finish and a 19–9 record.